jboss-developer/www.jboss.org/README.md

             export dcp_user=<DCP_USER>
             export dcp_password=<DCP_PASSWORD>

    Alternatively, if you plan to do frequent development on the site, you can request access to the password vault.
-The password vault is checked in to git (so always contains an up to date version of all keys, passwords and usernames), and is encrypted using GPG.
+The password vault is checked in to git (so always contains an up-to-date version of all keys, passwords, and usernames), and is encrypted using GPG.
 To request access from the JBoss Developer team, send them the email address associated with your GPG key.
 To find out more about GPG (including how to create a key) read https://www.gnupg.org/gph/en/manual.html.
 If you are on Mac, we recommend GPGSuite which provides Keychain management for your GPG key.

 2. Configure the software.
     _NOTE:_ You must use a version of Ruby installed via RVM.
     * Install RVM from here http://rvm.io if you don't already have it.
     * [upgrade RVM](http://rvm.io/rvm/upgrading).
-    * Install the correct Ruby version (See [here](http://stackoverflow.com/questions/22605921/fresh-installs-of-rvm-and-ruby-2-1-1-dyld-library-pathing-error) for details on why '--disable-binary' is needed):
+    * Install the correct Ruby version (See [here](http://stackoverflow.com/questions/22605921/fresh-installs-of-rvm-and-ruby-2-1-1-dyld-library-pathing-error) for details on why '--disable binary is needed):

             rvm install ruby-2.1.2 --disable-binary

-    * If you see the `Error running 'requirements_osx_brew_libs_install autoconf automake libtool pkg-config libyaml readline libksba openssl'` error message, you may need to run the following, and then retry the above install command:
+    * If you see the `Error running 'requirements_osx_brew_libs_install Autoconf automake libtool pkg-config libyaml readline libksba openssl'` error message, you may need to run the following, and then retry the above install command:

             rvm requirements